CPP is a form of Pavlovian conditioning that is used to investigate the rewarding effects associated with drugs of abuse.

 - *IMPORTANT Single housing: In order to reduce any stress effects, the fish to be tested should be singly housed for one week prior to a habituation phase.

 - Baseline: In the first testing phase, baseline preferences for two distinct environments are recorded.
 Fish are placed into individual arenas for a 20 minute period, during which, each fish is allowed to explore its full arena with both stimuli shown together.
-The Zantiks AD system can automatically track and measure the time spent and distances travelled within the two stimuli environments to calculate a baseline preference.
+The Zantiks units can automatically track and measure the time spent and distances travelled within the two stimuli environments to calculate a baseline preference.

 - Calculation of the percentage and baseline stimulus preference.
 The proportion of time spent in the vicinity of each of the stimuli for baseline is calculated as: Time in Stimulus A / (Time in Stimulus A + Time in Stimulus B).